-Familiarize your pet with the RV ahead of trip (RV training your pet)
+- 3 Familiarize your pet with the RV ahead of trip (RV training your pet)

-Make sure you have all the things
+- 6 Make sure you have all documentation related to your pet

 This is a no brainer.
 You will need to buy enough pet food before leaving for the trip that should last you for at least a few days in case you are traveling through less populated areas where it is difficult to find pet stores to buy more pet food.
 Another thing to keep in mind is that you shouldn't change the type or brand of food for your pet during the trip because it can upset your pet's tummy.
 So always try to find the same brand food you normally feed your pet to keep your pet healthy and save your pet from developing digestive issues.
 Speaking of digestive problems, it is best to give as little human foods to your pet as possible during the trip as this can also cause stomach issues in pets.

 Note: While traveling it can be difficult to come by good quality pet food because rural areas don't usually have a lot of pet stores.
 So it is advisable to buy as much pet food as you can when passing through bigger towns so that you will always have good quality food available for your pet along the way.

 Make sure you have plenty of water for your pet because pets, especially dogs, need a lot of water during summers.
 So it is always a good idea to keep a separate container with clean water for your pet in your RV and refill the container whenever you make a stop.

 Pack separate bowls for food and water and it is a good idea to get anti-spill water bowls because it is very easy to spill water all over the RV floor from a water bowl.
 Anti-spill water bowls are designed to be used inside an RV or a motor home so you can make sure your pet will have plenty of water and food whenever they need it.